GROX13/stunning-octo-system/README.md

 ### Accessing the H2 Console

 H2 database has an embedded GUI console for browsing the contents of a database, after starting the application, we can navigate to http://localhost:8080/h2-console which will present us with a login page.
-On the login page, we'll supply the same credentials as we used in the application.properties.
+On the login page, we'll supply the same credentials as we used in the `application.properties`.

 #### Possible issues